jamesb93/documax/README.md

 Creates some manual documentation for FluCoMa objects that don't fit nicely into the current build system.

-So far generates:

-`fluid.plotter`
-`fluid.waveform~`
-`fluid.buf2list`
-`fluid.list2buf`

 # Instructions

 1. `pnpm i`
-2. `node parser.js`
+2. `node parser.js -e <cce> -o <output path>`

-This will transform the docs stored in the `docs` path to the output folder set in that script.
-By default is in this repo at `output`, but can be configured to go anywhere by changing that line in `parser.js`.

-Optionally you can supply the `-o` parameter to set the output folder.
-For example:

-`node parser.js -o help` would output all the transformed documentation to the folder named `help`.
-If it does not exist it will be made.
+`-e` dictates which set of documentation you'd like to build, either `pd` or `max`.

+`-o` sets the output path, which by default is in the same folder as where `parser.js` is called from.

+So for example, you might run:

+`node parser.js -e pd -o ~/Documents/Pd/`

 # Explanation

-Documentation is described in [TOML](https://toml.io/en/) files in the `docs` folder.
+Documentation is described in [TOML](https://toml.io/en/) files.
 The name of the file should correspond to the name of the object.

-Using [moustache templates](https://github.com/janl/mustache.js/) data from the TOML representation is marked up into a Max compatible `.maxref.xml` file.
+Using [moustache templates](https://github.com/janl/mustache.js/) data from the TOML representation is rendered via a template (see the templates folder).

-There should be a decent enough set of edge cases across the four files which exist already.
+There should be a decent enough set of edge cases represented across the four files which exist already.